Private Hierarchical Clustering and Efficient Approximation: Protocol Analysis

-Overall, the above modified protocol involves only $O(\kappa n)$ CG-based comparisons per clustering iteration, as opposed to $O(\kappa n^2)$ needed by our main protocol.
-As shown in Section~\ref{sec:eval}, this linear cost reduction results in significant performance improvements, comprising the first of our two protocol variants that improve scalability to ease the practical adoption of our privacy-preserving cluster analysis solution.

-{\bf Protocol extensions.} We now discuss various techniques, concrete or conceptual, that can be used or considered in extending our main protocol to support a wide range of analysis formats for privacy-preserving collaborative clustering.

-For simplicity, so far we have considered only one-dimensional data ($d=1$).
-Our protocol can be easily adapted to handle higher-dimension data ($d > 1$)---in practice, the most common data format for which collaborative cluster analysis becomes a vital learning tool.
-As its core clustering component (sub-protocol $\hcluster.\cluster$) deals primarily with comparisons between squared Euclidean distances and thus remains entirely unaffected by the number of dimensions, only the setup and output-computation components of our protocol need to be modified, as follows.
-Initially, $\Ptwo$ computes the helper information $H$, by representing each point not by 3 but by $3d$ encryptions (essentially, line 4 of (Algorithm~\ref{alg:cluster_setup} runs independently for each dimension).
-Analogously, $\Pone$, $\Ptwo$ compute the square Euclidian distances (lines 3 and 11-12) as the sum of squared per-dimension differences across all dimensions, which can be achieved efficiently over AHE-encrypted data.
-The shuffling process remains largely unaffected, other than the fact that lists $L,S,S'$ each consists of $dn$ encryptions (instead of $n$).
-Finally, the representative computation (line 6 in Algorithm~\ref{alg:cluster_setup}) is now performed over vectors of $d$ values.

-Our protocol can also be extended to also support other distance metrics, including $L_1$, $L_2$ or Euclidian, and in general any $L_p$ distance for $p \ge 1$.
-The only modification is computing the pairwise distance matrix during setup.
-Whereas our chosen squared Euclidian distance metric enables joint computation of pairwise distances solely using AHE and with a simple interaction between $\Pone, \Ptwo$, if other distance metrics are considered, then the design of more elaborate protocol components may be required in setup phase.
+{\bf Protocol extensions.} Our protocol can be easily adapted to handle higher dimensions ($d>1$).
+Its sub-protocol ($\hcluster.\cluster$) compares squared Euclidean distances thus it is almost unaffected by the number of dimensions; only the setup and output phases need to be modified, as follows. $\Ptwo$ computes helper information $H$, representing each point not by 3 but by $3d$ encryptions (i.e., line 4 of Algorithm~\ref{alg:cluster_setup} runs independently for each dimension).
+Analogously, $\Pone$, $\Ptwo$ compute square Euclidean distances (lines 3 and 11-12) as the sum of squared per-dimension differences across all dimensions (over AHE).
+Shuffling remains largely unaffected, besides lists $L,S,S'$ consisting of $dn$ encryptions each.
+Finally, representatives (line 6 in Algorithm~\ref{alg:cluster_filter}) are now computed over vectors of $d$ values.
+Our protocol can also extended to other distance metrics, e.g., $L_1$, $L_2$ or Euclidean, and any $L_p$ distance for $p \ge 1$, with modifications for computing the distance matrix during setup.
+With squared Euclidean the distances are securely computed with AHE; for other metrics, more elaborate sub-protocol may be required.

 {\bf Security.} \iffull In Appendix~\ref{app:proofs}, we prove the following result: \else In our full paper~\cite{meng2019privacypreserving}, we prove the following: \fi